We decided to spend the weekend on the boat.

 Since we missed slack water, the current was probably running 1.5 or 2kts, and we could see it pushing against the buoys as we approached the inlet.
 It wasn’t particularly challenging to get out there, even though our charts had the buoys in radically different places.
 It was just a slow slog against the current with lots of big powerboats running through making huge wakes.
 I was glad that we left the main up for stability, even though we couldn’t really sail most of the way since it was predominantly straight upwind.

-We came around the sandy peninsula called The Dyke and the lighthouse came into full view, along with some equipment that I assume was part of the never-ending dredging operation in the inlet.
+We came around the sandy peninsula called The Dike and the lighthouse came into full view, along with some equipment that I assume was part of the never-ending dredging operation in the inlet.
 As we motored in, it became clear that it was two barges with some sort of crane-like contraptions on them, each with a tugboat moored to it.
 We don’t get to see too many tugboats on the bay, so this was pretty exciting.
 Tugboats are obviously the happiest of working vessels.

 The tide was nearly high, so we could go pretty much wherever we wanted, although we needed to account for the fact that the tide would eventually be low when choosing a place to anchor.
 We crisscrossed the area a couple times and I took depth soundings.
 There’s a clear anchorage, near a mooring field, but we don’t like to be around other boats so I found a spot that seemed deep, but close to shore—hopefully far enough away from the channel that we wouldn’t be blasted with wakes all night, and with enough room to allow the Candice L to get around us if she decided to suddenly spring into action.
-I thought I had us in about 10ft of water, although when the rode came taught, we were in more like 8ft, with room to swing further toward the beach.
+I thought I had us in about 10ft of water, although when the rode came taut, we were in more like 8ft, with room to swing further toward the beach.
 We decided, at least temporarily, to see how it would play out, and I affixed the kellet (as featured in The Storm at Myers Hole).

 I made us breakfast for dinner, drank some racing beer, and we relaxed in the cockpit as the sun set.